Labs & Research Groups

 Michigan Ion Beam Laboratory

 The Michigan Ion Beam Laboratory for Surface Modification and Analysis (MIBL) was established for the purpose of advancing our understanding of ion-solid interactions by providing up-to-date equipment with unique and extensive facilities to support research at the cutting edge of science.
-The lab houses a 1.7 MV tandem ion accelerator, a 400 kV ion implanter, and an ion beam assisted deposition (IBAD) system.
+The lab houses a 3 MV pelletron accelerator, a 1.7 MV tandem accelerator, and a 400 kV ion implanter.
 This laboratory is used in the senior laboratory course NERS 425, Applications of Radiation.
+MIBL is a Nuclear Science User Facility.

 Nuclear Oriented Materials & Examination (NOME) Group